-In this paper, we provided three new, and to our mind decisive, arguments for the Individual Concept Analysis of specificational copular sentences and against their analysis in terms of predicate inversion.
+In this paper, we provided three new, and to our mind decisive, arguments for the individual concept analysis of specificational copular sentences and against their analysis in terms of predicate inversion.
 First, the fact that specificational VPs can be coordinated with (noncopular) VPs that select for individual concept denoting subjects shows that specificational subjects denote individual concepts.
 Second, specificational sentences can have quantified noun phrases in subject position and, furthermore, we have demonstrated that they quantify over individual concepts, not predicates.
-Finally, the Predicate Inversion Analysis makes false predictions about truth conditions.
+Finally, the predicate inversion analysis makes false predictions about truth conditions.
 Specifically, that analysis predicts (and is indeed premised on) truth-conditional equivalence between specificational sentences and their predicational counterparts, a prediction falsified by the behavior of copular sentences containing negation and scalar only.
-The Individual Concept Analysis, in contrast, predicts exactly the truth conditional behavior actually observed.
+The individual concept analysis, in contrast, predicts exactly the truth conditional behavior actually observed.
 We conclude that specificational subjects denote individual concepts, not (inverted) predicates.
 This result is a welcome one, as it provides a far more natural picture of the grammar of copular sentences.
 All copular sentences, on this picture, involve a syntactic subject noun phrase that denotes (or quantifies over) something of which the copular verb phrase denotes a property.
-In the case of regular "predicational" sentences, the subject noun phrase denotes (or quantifies over) individuals and the copular verb phrase denotes a property of individuals.
-In "specificational" sentences, the subject noun phrase denotes (or quantifies over) individual concepts, and the copular verb phrase denotes a property of individual concepts.
-In essence, therefore, our analysis simplifies the syntactic typology of copular sentences significantly, reducing the structure of specificational sentences to that of predicational ones.
+In the case of regular predicational sentences, the subject noun phrase denotes (or quantifies over) individuals and the copular verb phrase denotes a property of individuals.
+In specificational sentences, the subject noun phrase denotes (or quantifies over) individual concepts, and the copular verb phrase denotes a property of individual concepts.
+This opens up the possibility that the syntax of specificational sentences is the same as the syntax of predicational sentences, a question we don't pursue further here.